Hanseling/CQUPT_AI/Templates/Paper/Neural Architectures for Named Entity Recognition.md

 - add some hand-crafted features or domain-spefic knowledge that is different from char-level.

 ## __6. ReadList__
 - [Ballesteros et al.2015] Miguel Ballesteros, Chris Dyer, and Noah A. Smith.
 2015.
 Improved transition-based dependency parsing by modeling characters instead of words with LSTMs.
 In Proceedings of EMNLP.
 - [Bengio et al.1994] Yoshua Bengio, Patrice Simard, and Paolo Frasconi.
 1994.
 Learning long-term dependencies with gradient descent is difficult.
 Neural Networks, IEEE Transactions on, 5(2):157–166.
-- [Carreras et al.2002] Xavier Carreras, Llu´ıs Marquez, and `
+- [Carreras et al.2002] Xavier Carreras, Llu´ıs Marquez, and `Llu´ıs Padro.
-Llu´ıs Padro.
 2002.
 Named entity extraction using ad- ´
 aboost, proceedings of the 6th conference on natural language learning.
 August, 31:1–4.
 - [Chiu and Nichols2015] Jason PC Chiu and Eric Nichols.
 2015.
 Named entity recognition with bidirectional lstm-cnns. arXiv preprint arXiv:1511.08308.
 - [Cucerzan and Yarowsky1999] Silviu Cucerzan and David Yarowsky.
 1999.
 Language independent named entity recognition combining morphological and contextual evidence.
-In Proceedings of the 1999 Joint SIGDAT Conference on EMNLP and VLC, pages
+In Proceedings of the 1999 Joint SIGDAT Conference on EMNLP and VLC, pages 90–99.
-90–99.
 - [Cucerzan and Yarowsky2002] Silviu Cucerzan and David Yarowsky.
 2002.
 Language independent ner using a unified model of internal and contextual evidence.
 In proceedings of the 6th conference on Natural language learning-Volume 20, pages 1–4.
 Association for Computational Linguistics.
 - [Dyer et al.2015] Chris Dyer, Miguel Ballesteros, Wang Ling, Austin Matthews, and Noah A. Smith.
 2015.
 Transition-based dependency parsing with stack long short-term memory.
 In Proc.
 ACL.
 - [Eisenstein et al.2011] Jacob Eisenstein, Tae Yano, William W Cohen, Noah A Smith, and Eric P Xing.
 2011.
 Structured databases of named entities from bayesian nonparametrics.
-In Proceedings of the First Workshop on Unsupervised Learning in NLP, pages
+In Proceedings of the First Workshop on Unsupervised Learning in NLP, pages 2–12.
-2–12.
 Association for Computational Linguistics.
 - [Florian et al.2003] Radu Florian, Abe Ittycheriah, Hongyan Jing, and Tong Zhang.
 2003.
 Named entity recognition through classifier combination.
-In Proceedings of the seventh conference on Natural language learning at HLT-NAACL 2003-Volume
-4, pages 168–171.
-Association for Computational
+In Proceedings of the seventh conference on Natural language learning at HLT-NAACL 2003-Volume 4, pages 168–171.
+Association for Computational Linguistics.
-Linguistics.
-- [Hoffart et al.2011] Johannes Hoffart, Mohamed Amir Yosef, Ilaria Bordino, Hagen Furstenau, Manfred ¨ Pinkal, Marc Spaniol, Bilyana Taneva, Stefan Thater, and Gerhard Weikum.
+- [Hoffart et al.2011] Johannes Hoffart, Mohamed Amir Yosef, Ilaria Bordino, Hagen Furstenau, Manfred ¨Pinkal, Marc Spaniol, Bilyana Taneva, Stefan Thater, and Gerhard Weikum.
 2011.
 Robust disambiguation of named entities in text.
-In Proceedings of the Conference on Empirical Methods in Natural Language
-Processing, pages 782–792.
+In Proceedings of the Conference on Empirical Methods in Natural Language Processing, pages 782–792.
 Association for Computational Linguistics.
 - [Huang et al.2015] Zhiheng Huang, Wei Xu, and Kai Yu.
 2015.
 Bidirectional LSTM-CRF models for sequence tagging.
 CoRR, abs/1508.01991.
 - [Lafferty et al.2001] John Lafferty, Andrew McCallum, and Fernando CN Pereira.
 2001.
-Conditional random
-fields: Probabilistic models for segmenting and labeling sequence data.
+Conditional random fields: Probabilistic models for segmenting and labeling sequence data.
 In Proc.
 ICML.
 - [Luo et al.2015] Gang Luo, Xiaojiang Huang, Chin-Yew Lin, and Zaiqing Nie.
 2015.
 Joint named entity recognition and disambiguation.
 In Proc.
 EMNLP.
 - [Qi et al.2009] Yanjun Qi, Ronan Collobert, Pavel Kuksa, Koray Kavukcuoglu, and Jason Weston.
 2009.
 Combining labeled and unlabeled data with word-class distribution learning.
 In Proceedings of the 18th ACM conference on Information and knowledge management, pages 1737–1740.
 ACM.
 - [Ratinov and Roth2009] Lev Ratinov and Dan Roth.
 2009.
 Design challenges and misconceptions in named entity recognition.
-In Proceedings of the Thirteenth Conference on Computational Natural Language
-Learning, pages 147–155.
-Association for
+In Proceedings of the Thirteenth Conference on Computational Natural Language Learning, pages 147–155.
+Association for Computational Linguistics.
-Computational Linguistics.
-- [Santos and Guimaraes2015] ˜ Cicero Nogueira dos Santos
-and Victor Guimaraes.
+- [Santos and Guimaraes2015] ˜ Cicero Nogueira dos Santos and Victor Guimaraes.
 2015.
 Boosting named entity ˜ recognition with neural character embeddings. arXiv preprint arXiv:1505.05008.
 - [Tjong Kim Sang and De Meulder2003] Erik F. Tjong Kim Sang and Fien De Meulder.
 2003.
 Introduction to the conll-2003 shared task: Language-independent named entity recognition.
 In Proc.
 CoNLL.
 - [Tjong Kim Sang2002] Erik F. Tjong Kim Sang.
 2002.
 Introduction to the conll-2002 shared task: Languageindependent named entity recognition.
 In Proc.
 CoNLL.